 He co-wrote the play ‘White Open Spaces’ for Pentabus Theatre, which was nominated for a South Bank Show award in 2007 after performances at Edinburgh and the National Theatre of Sweden in Stockholm.
 Ian’s monologue for the play, ‘Joy’s Prayer’, was broadcast on Radio Four as part of the Woman’s Hour serialisation of ‘White Open Spaces.’

 For Radio Four, Ian has presented documentaries about talking trees, scary buses, ghost trains, the self-service nation and the history of barbed wire.
 He has presented three series for Radio Four: ‘A Load of Rubbish’, ‘The Completists’ and ‘North and South.’
 For Radio Three, Ian presented the Sunday Feature, ‘Walking with Attitude’.
-For Radio Four’s ‘Open Country’, Ian has presented programmes on living off grid, the dark side of the Lune, new ways to look at home, the arrival of politics on the Isle of Gigha, how to take an alpaca for a walk, where the UK’s spaceport should be located, and the disappearance of the Sussex iron Industry, the Witham Navigable Drains and what it means for a landscape to be ‘National’.
+For Radio Four’s ‘Open Country’, Ian has presented programmes on living off grid, the dark side of the Lune, new ways to look at home, the arrival of politics on the Isle of Gigha, how to take an alpaca for a walk, where the UK’s spaceport should be located, the disappearance of the Sussex iron Industry, the Witham Navigable Drains and what it means for a landscape to be ‘National’.